Diffusion Reflectance Map: Single-Image Stochastic Inverse Rendering of Illumination and Reflectance: Conclusion

 \section{Conclusion}

-In this paper, we introduced DRMNet, a principled stochastic inverse rendering method that estimates the illumination and reflectance from a single image of an object taken under complex natural illumination.
+We introduced DRMNet, a principled stochastic inverse rendering method that estimates the illumination and reflectance from a single image of an object of known geometry taken under complex natural illumination.
 By formulating the radiometric disentanglement on the reflectance map and as a recursive inversion of stochastic diffusion but with an underlying deterministic rendering equation, we showed that DRMNet achieves state-of-the-art accuracy and full detailed recovery of surrounding illumination, enabling relighting and replacement of objects with arbitrary reflectance properties.
 By breaking the fundamental limitations of inverse rendering with a seamlessly integrated generative model, DRMNet opens new possibilities of single-image radiometric understanding.